alienskaterrr/dms1-bloggg/posts/week_six.md

 looks as though it could be a tacky logo for a product of sorts.
 I am pleased with it however I do worry it isn't as connected to the others as I might like.

 ---

 For audio, I want something reflective of the Nintendo DSi camera soundtrack, or nature sound effects depending on which icon it is, I have not decided yet but plan on skimming the copyright free sound effects available to us through canvas.
 Updating- I have selected some sound effects from Adobe's ambience pack and have now completed my assessment, following the instructions featured in the link from our homework task.

+I have also attached images of all of my icons to pair with their descriptions.